WordPress/wordpress-playground/packages/docs/site/docs/01-start-here/02-overview.md

 ## Create content on the go

 Another great feature of WordPress Playground is the ability to create and edit content.
-You can write blog posts, create pages and add media like images & videos to your site.
-This helps you understand how to organise and structure your content effectively.
+You can write blog posts, create pages and add media like images and videos to your site.
+This helps you understand how to organize and structure your content effectively.

 ## And, yes it's safe